Applying for Peer Mentor Positions

 Along with the application, you are required to write two short essays including the University Studies Mentor Essay and the Diversity Essay.

 *Please note that if you are only applying for the Mentor Program's scholarship, you do not have to complete the essays for other departments or scholarships.
-You only need to complete the University Studies Mentor Essay (page 5 of the scholarship application) and the Diversity Essay (page 2 of the scholarship application).
+You only need to complete the University Studies Mentor Essay (page 5 of the graduate application; page 6 of the undergraduate application) and the Diversity Essay (page 2 of the graduate application; page 5 of the undergraduate application).

 Two letters of recommendation are required.
 One of the letters of recommendation must be an academic reference.
 The other recommendation may be from a person who can speak to your life in the community.
 The letters of recommendation are submitted electronically.
 You will be asked to provide an email address for those who are writing your letters of recommendation.